ajhanson22227/Game-Of-Life/README.md

 * A cell dies if it has fewer than 2 alive neighbors or more than 3 neighbors.
 * A cell remains alive if it has only 2-3 alive neighbors.
 * A cell comes back to life if it has *exactly* 3 alive neighbors.

+Escape Key or the X button in the top right corner exits the game